ferretj/ferretj.github.io/_posts/2018-01-22-temporal-ensembling.markdown

 accs : [97.99, 98.13, 96.58, 97.81, 98.38]
 ```

 Wow !
 For a model as simple as the one we chose, just as advertised, we manage to get past 98% test accuracy, and even get 97.8% on average.
 To put things in perspective, training the same model the classic way on 100 images reaches only 88% accuracy.
+To the best of my knowledge, the state-of-the-art performance on this very task is 99.4% ([Sajjadi et al.](https://arxiv.org/pdf/1606.03141.pdf)) and uses geometric augmentation.

 The seed variance is also pretty fine, considering that we only use 100 labeled images randomly sampled from the dataset (which happens to have many low quality samples).